 Kimi Räikkönen believes in a comeback:

-"I always win from here to the end, then we see what happens".
+"I will win from here to the end, then we see what happens".

 "Valentino Rossi will do a test per month.
 He is very brave and we want to see if he is also fast.
-To discover it, he has to throw himself body and soul into this task.
+To find out, he has to throw himself body and soul into this task.
 In four or five months of full immersion, we'll understand his value".

-Says the Scuderia Ferrari Technical Director, Ross Brawn, who adds:
+Says Scuderia Ferrari Technical Director, Ross Brawn, who then adds:

 Will we see Valentino Rossi next to Kimi Räikkönen in 2007?

-This is the future while, regarding the present, Formula 1 has invented a perverse mechanism: occasionally it allows teams to do tests on the same circuit on which the next Grand Prix will be held in the following week.
-It happened in Monza and on Friday, as expected, the drivers are sparing themselves, avoiding to use the engine, as they had already understood everything there is to know.
-Fernando Alonso does six flying laps in the second session only, Kimi Räikkönen does ten of them.
-It would have been better for the Ferrari cars not to do laps at all: the development drivers excluded from the standings, Michael Schumacher did the tenth best time of a day which ended half an hour in advance against the barriers of protection of the Parabolica; Rubens Barrichello is only fourteenth.
-The Brazilian says:
+This is the future while, regarding the present, Formula 1 has invented a wicked mechanism: occasionally it allows teams to do tests on the same circuit on which the next Grand Prix will be held in the following week.
+It happened in Monza and on Friday, as expected, the drivers took it easy, avoiding pushing the engine, as they had already understood everything there is to know.
+Fernando Alonso only did six flying laps in the second session, Kimi Räikkönen did ten of them.
+The Ferraris would have been better off if they had not hit the track: excluding the test drivers from the standings, Michael Schumacher set the tenth fastest time of a day that ended half an hour early against the protective barriers of the Parabolica; Rubens Barrichello was only fourteenth.
+The Brazilian said:

 "We're slower than ourselves".

-Which means that Ferrari did a step backward compared to last week when they were already not competitive.
+This means that Ferrari took a step backwards compared to last week when they were already not competitive.

 "Everyone went slower because of the heat (more than 30 °C, ed) and the humidity.
 We've slowed down more than the others.
 It will already be complicated to qualify with the eighth best time".

 The number of spectators is decreasing: 30.000 fewer people than on Friday in 2004.
-Pre-sales are lukewarm: prices for free practice and qualifying sessions range from 40 to 100 euro, for the race it goes from a minimum of 70 euro for the circular/lawn ticket to 500 euro for the central grandstand.
+Pre-sales are lukewarm: prices for free practice and qualifying sessions range from 40 to 100 euros, for the race it goes from a minimum of 70 euros for the circular/lawn ticket to 500 euros for the central grandstand.
 The Maranello team remains the main attraction of Formula 1.
 No Ferrari, no party.

-The so-called Formula 1 boredom of the past seasons at least guaranteed enthusiasm and sold out tickets.
-Friday's high in Monza is the World Champion gaffe.
+The so-called Formula 1 boredom of the past seasons at least guaranteed enthusiasm and sold-out tickets.
+Friday's high in Monza is the World Champion’s gaffe.
 Who explains:

 "The car was unstable.
 I had just changed the set-up.
 Perhaps I exaggerated and the car became unbalanced.
-I didn't do anything to myself in the impact.
+I was fine after the impact.
 The marshals ran to help me.
 They were really kind, they asked me how I felt and if I was thirsty".

 The German driver takes comfort like this: